affinidi/affinidi-trust-registry-rs/README.md

 ## Overview

-A **Trust Registry** is a decentralized system that maintains authoritative records about which entities (identified by DIDs - Decentralized Identifiers) are authorized to perform specific actions on specific resources within a trust framework.
-This project provides a production-ready implementation that enables verification of trust relationships in decentralized identity ecosystems.
+A **Trust Registry** is a decentralised system that maintains authoritative records about which entities (identified by DIDs - Decentralised Identifiers) are authorised to perform specific actions on specific resources within a trust framework.
+This project provides a production-ready implementation that enables verification of trust relationships in decentralised identity ecosystems.

 ### What Problem Does It Solve?

-In decentralized identity systems, verifiers need to answer critical questions like:
+In decentralised identity systems, verifiers need to answer critical questions like:

-- "Is this issuer authorized to issue driver's licenses?"
+- "Is this issuer authorised to issue driver's licences?"
-- "Is this credential verifier recognized by the appropriate authority?"
+- "Is this credential verifier recognised by the appropriate authority?"
 - "Can this entity perform a specific action within this trust framework?"

-Authorization Queries: “Has Authority A authorized Entity B to take Action X on Resource Y?”
+Authorisation Queries: “Has Authority A authorised Entity B to take Action X on Resource Y?”

-Recognition Queries: "Does Authority X recognize Entity B as an authority to authorize taking Action X on Resource Y?”
+Recognition Queries: "Does Authority X recognise Entity B as an authority to authorise taking Action X on Resource Y?”

-The Trust Registry provides a standardized, queryable database that answers these questions by maintaining trust records that link:
+The Trust Registry provides a standardised, queryable database that answers these questions by maintaining trust records that link:

 - **Entity IDs** (who) - DIDs representing issuers, verifiers, or other participants
 - **Authority IDs** (governed by whom) - DIDs of governing authorities
 - **Actions** (what) - Operations like "issue", "verify", "revoke"
-- **Resources** (on what) - Credential types like "driverlicense", "diploma"
+- **Resources** (on what) - Credential types like "driverlicence", "diploma"
-- **Context** - Additional metadata for authorization decisions
+- **Context** - Additional metadata for authorisation decisions

 ### Key Use Cases

-1. **Credential Issuance Verification**: Verify that an issuer is authorized by a government or regulatory body to issue specific credential types
+1. **Credential Issuance Verification**: Verify that an issuer is authorised by a government or regulatory body to issue specific credential types
-2. **Trust Framework Compliance**: Ensure participants in a digital trust ecosystem are recognized by the appropriate governance authorities
+2. **Trust Framework Compliance**: Ensure participants in a digital trust ecosystem are recognised by the appropriate governance authorities

-**Components:**
+### Components

-- **`http-server`**: RESTful API server implementing TRQP endpoints for recognition and authorization queries
+- **`http-server`**: RESTful API server implementing TRQP endpoints for recognition and authorisation queries
 - **`didcomm-server`**: Secure, encrypted messaging interface using DIDComm protocol for CRUD admin operations
 - **`app`**: Core domain logic and storage abstractions
 - **Storage backends**: